 This Mitigation Action Plan is an update of the 2008 Action Plan.
 It is organized in a series of matrices.
 The matrices note whether each particular action was included in the 2008 Plan, and if so, information is provided on the implementation status of the project.
-Many of the actions contained in the 2008 Plan remain in the updated plan and continue to be a priority for the region.
 In some instances where priorities have shifted and projects deleted from the plan, those projects are indicated in the Timeframe/Priority column and reasons for change explained in the Project status columns.

 The plan has been refined by addition of new projects identified through local planning teams and informed by land use plan updates, engineering studies, local capital budgeting planning processes as well as public and municipal staff review comments.
-FEMA review comments on the February 2015 plan update draft were received mid-summer 2015.
+FEMA review comments on the February 2015 plan update draft were received midsummer 2015.
 MVPC worked with local planning team coordinators to prepare final edits responding to those comments including updating status and clarifying specific actions and scopes of plan projects.
 All suggestions and feedback comments were received by MVPC and action plan update recommendations were finalized with the local planning teams and lead coordinators.
 Communities have completed structural, planning, or prevention projects since adoption of the 2008 Plan, and those projects are listed separately in each community's action plan matrix with the exception of Newburyport which was not a participating community in the 2008 planning process.
 The Progress Status column in the table outlines activity progress or change as well as any next steps to implementation.
 The actions listed as in development and put forth in this current Hazard Mitigation Plan are intended to be implemented as resources are made available.